ashilohfaith-debug/ashilohfaith-debug/README.md

 - [ ] AWS Fundamentals for cloud computing
 - [ ] NumPy & Pandas for AI and data processing
 - [ ] Machine Learning & LLMs for building intelligent applications
-- [ ] TryHackMe for cybersecurity and bug bounty practice
-- [ ] AI Security

 *This is just a glimpse of the list of things I want to learn, practice and build.*